Visiting Walt Disney World in July 2025

 July Events

-ESPN Wide World of Sports typically hosts several athletic events each month.
-These events don’t usually have a major impact on crowds in the parks, but they can affect resort availability and crowds at Disney’s value resorts.
-There are currently no events scheduled for the month of July, but this could change as some event dates have yet to be announced.
+Walt Disney World (as well as ESPN Wide World of Sports) typically hosts several athletic events each month.
+These events don’t usually have a major impact on crowds in the parks, but they will likely affect resort availability and crowds at Disney’s value resorts.
+Here are the events scheduled so far in July:

 July Refurbishments & Closures